 Idaho is covered with wilderness areas to explore and has 114 mountain ranges.
 Over 60% of the state is public land, and it boasts 3.9 million acres of wilderness.
 That’s a lot of potential adventure.

 The area around Coeur d’Alene also has plenty of sites to see.
 You can enjoy the lake, hike the surrounding hills, or enjoy Coeur d’Alene proper.

-Hoping to move to Coeur d’Alene for your first, or next travel nurse assignment?
+Hoping to move to Coeur d’Alene for your first or next travel nurse assignment?
 We’ve got you covered.
-Find the best travel nurse jobs in Idaho with Trusted Nurse Staffing by creating a free online profile today.
+Find the best travel nurse jobs in Idaho with Trusted Nurse Staffing by checking out listings by creating your free online profile today.

 While you can expect to pay more for living expenses in cities like Coeur d’Alene or Meridian, Idaho comes in just under the national average.